samiabd8/samiabd8.github.io/contents/home.md

 Hi!
 I am a PhD candidate in Economics at Toronto Metropolitan University, where I am advised by Professor [Brennan Thompson](https://www.torontomu.ca/economics/people/faculty/brennan-thompson/).
 I currently work as a graduate research assistant to Professor [Nikola Gradojevic](https://www.uoguelph.ca/lang/people/nikola-gradojevic), the Fidelity Chair in Finance at the University of Guelph.

-My research develops <strong>causal inference frameworks by integrating structural econometrics with machine learning</strong>, featuring empirical applications primarily in finance.
+My research develops <strong>causal inference frameworks by integrating machine learning with structural econometrics</strong> using empirical process theory, featuring applications primarily in finance.
 I am committed to <strong>replicable and open research</strong>, in addition to the development of free and open-source software.

 #### Email
 sami.abdurahman[at]torontomu.ca